jmcnally17/pacman-old/README.md

 Both backend and frontend servers must be running simultaneously so open two separate terminals and navigate into the main directory in one and the client directory in the other.
 Then run `npm start` in both and visit [http://localhost:3000](http://localhost:3000) in your browser to play the game.

+## Issues

+There are two minor bugs with the app:

+- The ghosts can flicker when their sprites change due to them changing direction.
+This bug is much more prevalent in the live version on Heroku and is a lot less noticeable when running locally
+- When the game ends, sometimes the players score does not immediately appear on the leaderboard even though it is saved to the database.
+This may be due to the POST request to save the score slightly lagging and not completing before the scores are pulled from the database onto the leaderboard

 ## Features Pending

 - Change the ghost movement mechanics to hunt Pac-Man rather than having random movement